 Steps for Preventing the Yips

-It's important to remember that there's no guaranteed way to prevent the yips, as they can be caused by a variety of factors.
-However, by taking these steps and being mindful of your mental and physical well-being, you can reduce your risk of developing the yips and improve your overall putting game.
+It's important to remember that there's no guaranteed way to prevent the yips, as they can be caused by various factors.
+However, taking these steps and being mindful of your mental and physical well-being can reduce your risk of developing the yips and improve your overall putting game.

 More about Putters you might also like: